 What can I apply for?

-Show moreGrants can be used to fund a wide range of FCM activities that will achieve on-ground threatened native fauna conservation outcomes directly, improve methods or technologies through research and development, improve an organisation’s capacity to achieve on-ground FCM action, or broaden social acceptability and awareness of FCM.
+Show moreGrants can be used to fund a wide range of FCM activities that will achieve on-ground native fauna conservation outcomes directly, improve methods or technologies through research and development, improve an organisation’s capacity to achieve on-ground FCM action, or broaden social acceptability and awareness of FCM.

-Activities must deliver outcomes that align with one or more of the objectives of the Western Australian Feral Cat Strategy described in Section 2.1 of the 2023 FCM Grant Guidelines, which includes information on relevant targets and actions which may be considered for FCM Grant funding.
+Activities must deliver outcomes that align with one or more of the objectives of the Western Australian Feral Cat Strategy described in Section 2.1 of the 2025 FCM Grant Guidelines, which includes information on relevant targets and actions which may be considered for FCM Grant funding.

 FCM Grant funding may only be requested for activities or items which are in addition to business as usual.